Phoenix Mountains Preserve, Maricopa Co., Arizona, USA. 26 March 2016.

 Photographed near Shaw Butte, Phoenix, Maricopa Co., Arizona.
 June 18, 2002.
 The tough cortex and sharp spines have been breached by the feeding activity of Audubon's Cottontail and/or White-throated Woodrat.

-SPINES: Also known as yellow- or even red-spined barrel cactus because
+SPINES: Also known as yellow- or even red-spined barrel cactus because the spine

-nearly obscure the stem.
+obscure the stem.

 Despite Barrel Cactus' dense armor of spines, Desert Bighorn Sheep are able to penetrate the defenses and feed on the flesh.
 (Harquahalla Mountains, Warrick et al. (1989) report.)